ychekhuta/AutoUpdate/README.md

 # WIT_CS
 WIT CS CAPSTONE

-Description:
+Description:<br />
-Software is intended to quickly handle installations and updates of application in the busy setting or on a production site.
+Software is intended to quickly handle installations and updates of application in the busy setting or on a production site.<br />
-Software is launched from the local computer and loads files from the network location.
+Software is launched from the local computer and loads files from the network location.<br />

-Files description:
+Files description:<br />
-AutoUpdate_Tables.sql contains script to create all necessary tables, constrains, and fill tables with data if necessary.
+AutoUpdate_Tables.sql contains script to create all necessary tables, constrains, and fill tables with data if necessary.<br />
-AutoUpdater.cs contains the main finished code which is ready to compile.
+AutoUpdater.cs contains the main finished code which is ready to compile.<br />
-UserInfo.cs contains the user class that will allow login and working with secure applications.
+UserInfo.cs contains the user class that will allow login and working with secure applications.<br />

-Prerequisites:
+Prerequisites:<br />
-Database Server (SQL)
+Database Server (SQL)<br />
-C# platform (Visual Studio)
+C# platform (Visual Studio)<br />
-Network location
+Network location<br />
-Local coputer
+Local coputer<br />

-Installation:
+Installation:<br />
-SQL file should be executed in the SQL Editor.
+SQL file should be executed in the SQL Editor.<br />
-CS files are finished and ready to be compiled.
+CS files are finished and ready to be compiled.<br />
 Once compiled, exe file can be launced from any computer.
-Please, make sure that windows user has permissions to the specified network folder.
+Please, make sure that windows user has permissions to the specified network folder.<br />

-Developer:
+Developer:<br />
-Yaroslav Chekhuta
+Yaroslav Chekhuta<br />